Akinloye3264/alu-AirBnB_clone/README.md

-AirBnB Clone - Command Interpreter Project Description This project is the first step toward building a full web application of the AirBnB clone.
-In this first part, we will create a command interpreter to manage your AirBnB objects.
+AirBnB Clone - Command Interpreter Project
+This project is the first step toward building a full web application of the AirBnB clone.
+In this first part, we will create a command interpreter to manage our AirBnB objects.
 The command interpreter will allow us to do the following:

 Create new objects (e.g., users, cities, places) Retrieve an object from a file, a database, etc. Perform operations on the objects (like updating, deleting) Store and persist data This console will be a simple command-line interface that processes commands through specific functions.